sichkar-valentyn/Matlab_implementation_of_Neural_Networks/README.md

 Valentyn N Sichkar.
 Matlab implementation of Neural Networks Results for Control System of five Ultrasonic sensors // GitHub platform.
 DOI: 10.5281/zenodo.1317896

 ### Related works:
+* Sichkar V.N.
+Comparison analysis of knowledge based systems for navigation of mobile robot and collision avoidance with obstacles in unknown environment.
+St. Petersburg State Polytechnical University Journal.
+Computer Science.
+Telecommunications and Control Systems, 2018, Vol. 11, No. 2, Pp. 64–73.
+DOI: <a href="https://doi.org/10.18721/JCSTCS.11206" target="_blank">10.18721/JCSTCS.11206</a>

 * The study of Semantic Representation of knowledge and querying of it through owl files with SPARQL is put in separate repository and is available here: https://github.com/sichkar-valentyn/System_programming_for_SPARQL_querying_with_interface_development_by_html_files

 * The study of Neural Networks for Computer Vision in autonomous vehicles and robotics is put in separate repository and is available here: https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision